fmusgrove/Cozmo-Maze-Runner/README.md

 Authors: Forrest Musgrove, Kody Leuang

-Reads in a file containing movement instructions in the form of a length and rotation per line, and sends each movement to Cozmo
+Reads in a file containing movement instructions in the form of a distance and rotation per line, and sends each movement to Cozmo